How Can I Protect My Child From The Sun's Harmful UV Rays?

 The best UV protected clothing brands are tested to ensure they’re effective.
 Look for testing done by trusted organizations such as the American Association of Textile Chemist and Colorist (AATCC).

 There are also additional best practices when selecting UV protective clothing.
 While there are multiple color options you can choose, it’s best to choose dark colors.
-Darker colors protect your child more than lighter colors.
+Darker colors have a more protective fabric and therefore, protect your child more than lighter colors.
+Quick drying swim shirts and rash-guards are the perfect garments to protect your skin.

 Stay in the Shade